 This section of the proposal is used to assess the adequacy of the resources available to perform the effort proposed to satisfy both the Intellectual Merit and Broader Impacts review criteria.
 Proposers should describe only those resources that are directly applicable.
 Proposers should include an aggregated description of the internal and external resources (both physical and personnel) that the organization and its collaborators will provide to the project, should it be funded.
 Such information must be provided in this section, in lieu of other parts of the proposal (e.g., Budget Justification, Project Description).

 Any substantial collaboration with individuals not included in the budget should be described in this section of the proposal (see GPG Chapter II.C.2.i) and documented in a letter of collaboration from each collaborator.
 Such letters should be provided in the supplementary documentation section of the FastLane and follow the format instructions.
+Letters of collaboration should be limited to stating the intent to collaborate and should not contain endorsements or evaluation of the proposed project.

-Although these resources are not considered voluntary committed cost sharing as defined in 2 CFR § 200., the Foundation does expect that the resources identified in the Facilities, Equipment and Other Resources section will be provided, or made available, should the proposal be funded.
+The description should be narrative in nature and must not include any quantifiable financial information.
+Reviewers will evaluate the information during the merit review process and the cognizant NSF Program Officer will review it for programmatic and technical sufficiency.
+Although these resources are not considered voluntary committed cost sharing as defined in 2 CFR § 200.1, the Foundation does expect that the resources identified in the Facilities, Equipment and Other Resources section will be provided, or made available, should the proposal be funded.

 If there are no Facilities, Equipment and Other Resources to describe, a statement to that effect should be included in this section of the proposal and uploaded into FastLane.